MileHacker Logo

 • Inform your bank about travel to avoid card blocks.

-• Beware of dynamic currency conversion (DCC).
+• Watch out for dynamic currency conversion (DCC).

 • Check foreign transaction fees with your bank.